AngelcoreS/PhpMailer-Web-Azure/README.md

 <h2>PHP file configuration</h2>

-Here, we need to ensure that the fastcgi_pass directive (commonly found in the Nginx configuration files when you're configuring Nginx to work with a backend FastCGI process like PHP-FPM) is set to listen in the same pool configuration file.
+Here, we need to ensure that the fastcgi_pass directive (commonly found in the Nginx configuration files when you're configuring Nginx to work with a backend FastCGI process like PHP-FPM) is properly set to listen in the same pool configuration file.
+In simple terms, it acts as a link between the Nginx web server and the PHP-FPM process, allowing Nginx to execute PHP scripts.

 To find where PHP-FPM is running, execute the following command: